alf45tar/PedalinoMini/README.md

 - Press and release POWER button
 - Release CENTER button when PedalinoMini™ reboot (after about 10 seconds)
 - If you release CENTER button before reboot PedalinoMini™ will start in AP mode

-## USB MIDI

-The cheapest way to implement an USB MIDI connection is using an Arduino Uno R3 (or Mega) as USB-to-Serial converter with a USB class-compliant MIDI firmware for ATmega16U2.

-Pedalino is tested with [mocoLUFA](https://github.com/kuwatay/mocolufa). mocoLUFA supports dual mode boot (USB-MIDI or Arduino-Serial) and high-speed mode (1 Mbps) even if we don't need them.
-More information can be obtained in the following [here](https://github.com/tttapa/MIDI_controller).

-No sketch is needed for ATmega328P.
-ATmega328P is disabled connecting RESET to GND.

-Serial1 of ESP32 (re-mapped to pin 18 RX and 19 TX) is connected to Serial (pin 0 and 1) of Arduino Uno R3.
-ESP32 is usually 5V tolerant.

-Arduino Uno is powered by the USB MIDI connection.

-IMPORTANT: ESP32 board and Arduino Uno R3 must share GND.